The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train |

 Step 1, travel from Slovenia to Stuttgart by sleeper train Lisinski, leaving Ljubljana at 22:08 or Lesce-Bled at 22:53, arriving Stuttgart Hbf 08:38.

-The Lisinski has an excellent air-conditioned Croatian sleeping-car (1, 2 & 3 bed compartments with washbasin), a modern air-conditioned Croatian couchette car (4 & 6 berth compartments) and ordinary seats.
+The Lisinski has an excellent air-conditioned Croatian sleeping-car (1, 2 & 3 bed compartments with washbasin), an air-conditioned Croatian couchette car (4 & 6 berth compartments) and ordinary seats.
 Watch the Croatian sleeper video.

 -

-Step 2, travel from Stuttgart to Paris by high-speed ICE train, leaving Stuttgart at 10:52 & arriving Paris Gare de l'Est at 14:13.
+Step 2, travel from Stuttgart to Paris by high-speed ICE train, leaving Stuttgart at 10:52 & arriving Paris Gare de l'Est 14:07.

 The high-speed ICE train has a restaurant car, power sockets at all seats & free WiFi.
 Do not risk earlier connections.